cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 A Partially-Oblivious PRF (POPRF) is a variant of an OPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y {{TCRSTW21}}.
-A POPRF with empty input y is functionally equivalent to an OPRF.
+A POPRF with fixed input y is functionally equivalent to an OPRF.
 A POPRF is said to be 'verifiable' if the server can prove to the client that F(k, x, y) was computed using key k, without revealing k to the client.